developer-onizuka/istioAuth0/README.md

 https://github.com/developer-onizuka/digitalSignature

-But in the case HTTPS with TLS, I guess Authentication might not be always needed because mTLS requires client certification in addition to server certification by CA.
+But in the case HTTPS with Mutrul TLS, I guess Authentication might not be always needed because mTLS requires client certification in addition to server certification by CA.